niroshanf/ANFVision/README.md

 `detectFace` method will let you find faces on a given photo.
 This method will allow to detect photos that have exact on face and will return error if more than one face detected or no face detected.
-It uses Google's Cloude Vision API so inorder it to work you should have a valid API key from google.
+It uses Google's Cloud Vision API so in-order it to work you should have a valid API key from google.

 Parameters::

 `image`: UIImage that needs to detect the faces
-`apiKey`: Google Cloude Vision API key (https://cloud.google.com/)
+`apiKey`: Google Cloud Vision API key (https://cloud.google.com/)

 ```objective-c